 3. All prospective adopters go through the adoption process set up by the Happy Paws Rescue Inc. board of directors.
 Fosters may recommend what the best home for their pet may be.

 Foster Volunteer Frequently Asked Questions:

 Q: How long will I have the animal for?

 A: It depends.
 Some animals spend only a week in foster care.
 Others are with us for months.
 (We often pull animals from kill-shelters that we feel will do well in foster care and will be adopted in a reasonable amount of time.)

 Q: Other than taking care of the animal in my home, what else do I have to do?

-A: We ask that volunteers bring the animals to adoption days on Saturdays.
+A: We ask that volunteers bring the animals to adoption days on Sundays.
 It’s important that the animals are at adoption days so potential adopters can meet them.
 Some fosters stay at adoption days, while others drop off the animals.